plesk/nimbusec-plesk/README.md

     $PLESK_INSTALL_DIR/bin/extension -i nimbusec-plesk.zip

+Please note that downloading this Repository as zip-File or downloading the Release-zip-File will not result in a file structure that can be imported into Plesk since all files and directories are part of the sub-directory nimbusec-plesk.

+The zip-file must have a structure similar to the following

+    nimbuse-plesk.zip
+     -htdocs/
+     -plib/
+     -var/
+     -meta.xml

 ## Uninstall
 To ninstall the extension you can either remove it via the Plesk Admin Panel  or use the commandline (note: use the plesk extension id here - nimbusec-hoster-integration